cuboids/cuboids.github.io/_posts/2020-01-14-don't-trust-the-minimalists.md

 Minimalism is a tool that can assist you in finding freedom. . . .
 Freedom from the trappings of the consumer culture we’ve built our lives around.
 Real freedom.
 </blockquote></p>

 <p>How wonderful!
-So you are telling me, an innocent deer ensnared in the trappings of consumer culture, that there is a way out?
+So you are telling me&mdash;an innocent deer ensnared in the trappings of consumer culture&mdash;that there is a way out?
 And this way out starts with paying $15 for your book on minimalism and $150 for an "on-the-go" coffee machine?
 Those are somehow "exempt" from the consumer culture you mention, despite their slick marketing?
-What about all the affiliate links in your YouTube videos?</p>
+What about all the affiliate links in your YouTube
+videos?</p>

 <p>A bit further on they write:</p>